SUPPORTING THE GEORGIA OVARIAN CANCER ALLIANCE

 During a planning session in the fall of 2015, Marietta Wrecker Service decided that one of the goals for 2016 was to give back to the community in a unique way.
 MWS wanted to reach a group of people and support the Georgia Ovarian Cancer Alliance (GOCA) which is a non-profit organization.
-Ovarian Cancer is close to our hearts because someone we love passed away from Ovarian Cancer in December of 2001.
+Ovarian Cancer is close to our hearts because someone we love passed away from it in December of 2001.
 Ovarian cancer is also often overlooked so Marietta Wrecker will be supporting the GOCA by promoting awareness with this tow truck which has special graphics, by donating to the cause, and by giving away gift bags to help spread awareness.

 Steve Welchel, co-owner of MWS watched his wife’s mother Ana Virginia Castro Jenkins go through her fight against Ovarian Cancer.
 The Company decided to dedicate a truck in honor of Ana and to help spread awareness throughout the community.

 On March 24, 2016, MWS held a Truck Dedication event that revealed the new Ovarian Cancer Awareness truck.
 Steve surprised his wife, Emilia Welchel by letting her think that the company was shooting a commercial.
-During the opening of the ceremony Steve said a few words:
+During the opening of the ceremony, Steve said a few words:

 “Thank you for all being with us today as we have this celebration.
 Today marks a special day for Marietta Wrecker Service.
 Something that affects all of our lives in one way or another is Cancer.
 The American Cancer Society estimates that in 2016 more than 22,000 new cases of Ovarian Cancer will be diagnosed and over 14,000 women will die in the US.
-Mortality rates for Ovarian Cancer have declined only slightly in the 40 years since the “war on Cancer” was declared.
+Mortality rates for this disease have declined only slightly in the 40 years since the “War on Cancer” was declared.
 Other cancers have shown a much greater reduction in mortality due to the availability of early detection test and improved treatments.

 The driver of our Ovarian Cancer Awareness truck wears a TEAL uniform every day and gives out information as well as awareness bracelets in an effort to spread awareness and educate people on this silent killer.
 Every Tuesday is celebrated company wide as TEAL TUESDAY.
 Everyone on our team has a TEAL TUESDAY t shirt that says “I wear TEAL for the warriors, survivors and the departed.”
 Our Facebook page dedicates every Tuesday to Ovarian Cancer Awareness to help educate and spread awareness.